-- The Fundraising Regulator and the Institute of Fundraising have produced ‘bite-sized’ guidance briefings aimed at smaller organisations covering the implications of GDPR on legacy, charitable trust, community and corporate fundraising.
+- We've worked closely with the Institute of Fundraising to produce ‘bite-sized’ guidance briefings aimed at smaller organisations covering the implications of GDPR on legacy, charitable trust, community and corporate fundraising.

 - The NCVO has produced a 45 minute webinar to explain what GDPR means for your charity.

 - The Information Commissioner’s 25 minute speech at the ICO/Charity Commission/ Fundraising Regulator GDPR event in February 2016 sets out expectations for charities’ use of personal data.

 - The ICO has produced a general action plan for organisations to prepare for GDPR.